 - Participates in group discussions and journal clubs

 - No professional experience required with relevant degree.

 - previous experience in plant biology related lab work

 - Statistical analysis skills

 - Experience with microscopy

 - Experience with one or more of following plant species (corn, wheat, rice, canola, soybean, radish, clover, sorghum)

 SKILLS AND ABILITIES

-- After initial instruction, ability to follow directions and perform routine tasks.
+- After initial instruction, ability to follow directions and perform repetitive tasks.

 - Ability to communicate required information and keep accurate records of work performed.